jwood000/RcppAlgos/README.md

    user  system elapsed
   0.804   0.005   0.127
 ```
-* `comboGeneral`/`permuteGeneral` - Generate all combinations/permutations of a vector (including [multisets](https://en.wikipedia.org/wiki/Multiset)) meeting specific criteria.
-    - Produce results in parallel using the `Parallel` argument.
-You can also apply each of the five compiled functions given by the argument `constraintFun` in parallel as well.
-E.g. Obtaining the row sums of all combinations:
-        - `comboGeneral(20, 10, constraintFun = "sum", Parallel = TRUE)`
-    - Alternatively, the arguments `lower` and `upper` make it possible to generate combinations/permutations in chunks allowing for parallelization via the package `parallel`.
-This is convenient when you want to apply a custom function to the output in parallel as well (see this [stackoverflow post](https://stackoverflow.com/a/51595866/4408538) for a use case).
-    - GMP support allows for exploration of combinations/permutations of vectors with many elements.
-* `comboSample`/`permuteSample` - Easily generate random samples of combinations/permutations in parallel.
-    - You can pass a vector of specific indices or rely on the internal sampling functions.
-We call `sample` when the total number of results is small and for larger cases, the sampling is done in a very similar fashion to `urand.bigz` from the `gmp` package.

 The `primeSieve` function and the `primeCount` function are both based off of the excellent work by [Kim Walisch](https://github.com/kimwalisch).
 The respective repos can be found here: [kimwalisch/primesieve](https://github.com/kimwalisch/primesieve); [kimwalisch/primecount](https://github.com/kimwalisch/primecount)